curityio/mcp-authorization-secured-api/mcp-inspector/README.md

 # Use the MCP Inspector

-The example backend deployment can also be run against the MCP inspector tool:
+The MCP inspector can be run as a client to the example backend deployment:

 ![MCP inspector](inspector.png)